teddokano/MusicReactor/README.md

 ### LED driver
 16 channel LED driver: PCA9955B is used.
 The access of the LED driver from MCU is done with target address of 0xEC (0x76 in 7 bit presentation).
 This address is called as "sub address 1" in PCA9955B and enabled in default state after reset.
 All LED access are done with this address.
-So the multiple PCA9955B can be connected to this demo to perform same on every LED drivers.
+So the multiple PCA9955B can be connected to this demo to perform same regardless to those I²C target address settings.
 This demo is intended to use demonstration boards of [OM13483](https://www.nxp.jp/docs/en/user-guide/UM10729.pdf).
 Color(RGB) LED and white LED assignment is made for this OM13483.
 If user want to use PCA9955B-ARD, LED assignment may need to be changed and set EN pin input on the board.